 Winners are chosen by the ARSC Awards Committee: five elected judges representing specific fields of study, plus the ARSC President, and the Book Review Editor of the ARSC Journal.
-The members of the 2015 ARSC Awards Committee are: Roberta Freund Schwartz (Committee Co-Chair), David Lewis (Committee Co-Chair), Patrick Feaster (ARSC President), James Farrington (Book Review Editor, ARSC Journal), Dennis Rooney (Classical Music Judge), Dan Morgenstern (Jazz Music Judge), Matthew Barton (Popular Music Judge), Ed Komara (Judge-At-Large), and Richard Spottswood (Judge-at-Large).
+The members of the 2015 ARSC Awards Committee are: Roberta Freund Schwartz (Committee Co-Chair), David Lewis (Committee Co-Chair), Patrick Feaster (ARSC President), James Farrington (Book Review Editor, ARSC Journal), Jon Samuels (Classical Music Judge), Dan Morgenstern (Jazz Music Judge), Matthew Barton (Popular Music Judge), Cary Ginnell (Judge-At-Large), and Richard Spottswood (Judge-at-Large).

 ©ARSC (last updated: